 TI 412 (Alpha) Technical Translation (3) Translation of nonfiction texts into English.
 Emphasis on editing target version and producing camera-ready copy.
-(J) Japanese; (K) Korean; (M) Mandarin; (S) Spanish; (O) other.
+(J) Japanese; (K) Korean; (M) Mandarin; (O) other; (S) Spanish.
 Repeatable one time.
 Pre: 411, senior or graduate standing, and pass CITS screening exam.
-Co-requisite: 402, 414, and 452.
+Co-requisite: 414 and 452.

 TI 414 (Alpha) Translation Skills (into Second Language) (3) Translation into a Second Language.
 Processes, methodology, and techniques.
 Web-based.
-(J) Japanese; (K) Korean; (M) Mandarin; (S) Spanish; (O) other.
+(J) Japanese; (K) Korean; (M) Mandarin; (O) other; (S) Spanish.
 Repeatable one time.
+A-F only.
 Pre: a previous translation course, or consent.

 TI 420 (Alpha) Chinese Translation (3) Training in techniques; theory of translation.
 (B) Chinese–English; (C) English–Chinese.
 Pre: consent.
 (Cross-listed as CHN 421(Alpha))

 TI 424 English to Japanese Translation (3) Training in techniques of translating English in Japanese.
-Pre: JPN 407B, C, D, or E; or consent.
+Pre: JPN 407D or JPN 407E, or consent.
 (Cross-listed as JPN 424)

 TI 432 (Alpha) Consecutive Interpretation (3) Extensive note-taking and note-reading in a bilingual context.
 Focuses on the translation of numbers, acronyms, initials, and economic and financial information.
-(J) Japanese; (K) Korean; (M) Mandarin; (S) Spanish; (O) other.
+(J) Japanese; (K) Korean; (M) Mandarin; (O) other; (S) Spanish.
 Repeatable one time.
+A-F only.
 Pre: CITS screening exam.

 TI 442 (Alpha) Simultaneous Interpretation (3) Simultaneous interpretation of speeches.
 Focus on the study of formulaic and frozen language characteristically used in international meetings.
-(J) Japanese; (K) Korean; (M) Mandarin; (S) Spanish; (O) other.
+(J) Japanese; (K) Korean; (M) Mandarin; (O) other; (S) Spanish.
 Repeatable one time.
+A-F only.
 Pre: CITS screening exam.

 TI 452 (Alpha) Sight Translation (3) Focus on the ability to translate orally information from a written text.
 Emphasis on improving linguistic (discourse analysis) and communicative (public speaking) skills.
-(J) Japanese; (K) Korean; (M) Mandarin; (S) Spanish; (O) other.
+(J) Japanese; (K) Korean; (M) Mandarin; (O) other; (S) Spanish.
 Repeatable one time.
+A-F only.
 Pre: CITS screening exam.